Softmotions/ncms/ncms-docs/ncms-docs-en/doc/gettingstarted/arch.rst

         to be viewed as a complete HTML page.

 `Assemblies` can be inherited from each other.
 They can override attribute values of parent assemblies or add new attributes. `Assemblies` can be inherited from multiple parents.
-Here is a direct analogy with a inheritance of classes in C++ or Java, but here we are considering `assemblies` to be as class instances (objects).
+There is a direct analogy with a inheritance of classes in C++ or Java, but in our case we are considering `assemblies` to be as class instances (objects).

-Sample
+Example
 ------

-Let us illustrate the statements above on the example - make a simple website.
+Let us illustrate the statements above with an example - make a simple website.
 To follow the steps described below, :ref:`create a new project <newproject>` initially.

-Got to the admin console: `http://localhost:<port>/adm/`
+Go to the admin console: `http://localhost:<port>/adm/`

 Let the most of our website pages have the following common parts: